My One Bowl Fudge Brownies are easy, irresistible and better than any brownie mix you’ll ever bake!

 Good luck letting them cool.
 If you’re like us, you’ll dig right in, but I recommend waiting at least 10 minutes so they’re easier to slice and serve.
 It’s hard to beat a warm fudgy brownie right out of the oven though!

 You just mix all the ingredients in one bowl.
 Spread the batter evenly into the prepared baking dish.
-Bake for about 30 minutes or until a toothpick inserted in the center comes out clean.
+Bake for about 30 minutes or until a toothpick inserted in the center comes out with a few moist crumbs.
 And you’ve got fudgy brownies ready to enjoy.

 More Brownies and Bars You’ll Love